 The East Lansing Assessor's Office is currently reviewing the valuation of all residential rental properties in preparation for 2020 assessments.
 The purpose of the review is to assess these properties as uniformly and accurately as possible.

 The Assessor's Office has created an Online Rental Survey for the owners of residential rental properties to complete as part of the review.
 The data collected from the survey will be used to establish market rents for these income-producing properties.
-The market rents will then be used in estimating the properties’ values for 2019 assessments.
+The market rents will then be used in estimating the properties’ values for 2020 assessments.
 No property owner is obligated to respond to the survey or provide the requested information.
-However, the greater the number of survey responses, the more accurate and equitable assessments will be for 2019.
-Last year, approximately 150 surveys were completed.
+However, the greater the number of survey responses, the more accurate and equitable assessments will be for 2020.

 The rental survey is intended to ensure that the Assessor's Office has accurate and current rental and vacancy information to use in valuing residential rental properties for 2020 assessments.
 The overall goal is to achieve accurate assessments and to ensure that similarly situated properties are assessed equitably.
 Specifically, the Assessor's Office wants to monitor any impact caused by new housing developments on vacancy rates or rental rates so that those factors can be reflected in 2020 assessments.